Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Original Medicare costs include premiums (the amount you pay to have the coverage) and out-of-pocket costs (the amount you pay for a medical procedure).
 Here’s how those work for both parts of Original Medicare:

 Part A is a $0 premium for about 99% of Medicare beneficiaries because they or a spouse paid Medicare taxes during at least 40 quarters of work history.
-For the other 1% of beneficiaries, the Part A monthly premium in 2023 is $278 if they have at least 30 quarters of work history, and $506 if they have less than 30 quarters of work history.
+For the other 1% of beneficiaries, the Part A monthly premium in 2025 is $285 if they have at least 30 quarters of work history, and $518 if they have less than 30 quarters of work history.3

-For most beneficiaries, the Part B premium in 2023 is $164.90 a month.
-But some high-income beneficiaries pay more.
+For most beneficiaries, the Part B premium in 2024 is $185 a month.3 But some high-income beneficiaries pay more.
 (Learn more about this.)
 And on the other end of the income spectrum, some people are eligible for assistance that reduces or eliminates their Part B premiums.
 (See our state-by-state guide for more information about how this works.)

 Do I need supplemental insurance if I have Original Medicare?

 For most people, the answer to this seems to be yes.
-And indeed, most beneficiaries do have supplemental coverage.
+And indeed, most beneficiaries do have supplemental coverage.4

 Supplemental coverage is optional, but it’s important to understand that Original Medicare does not have a cap on out-of-pocket costs.
 This includes the 20% Part B coinsurance, which can add up to an unlimited amount.
 Prior to enrolling in Medicare, many people are accustomed to health insurance that does have a limit on out-of-pocket costs.
-(For most plans, that limit can’t be more than $9,100 for in-network care in 2023.)
+(For most plans, that limit can’t be more than $9,200 for in-network care in 2025, but that does not apply to Medicare.)

 And Medicare Part A does not cover unlimited days in the hospital.
 A 60-day benefit period is enough to cover most hospitalizations.
 (The average inpatient stay is about five days.)
 But after an inpatient stay has reached 90 days, the beneficiary is limited to a lifetime maximum of 60 additional days of coverage under Original Medicare.